aphyr/distsys-class/README.markdown

-# An introduction to distributed systems
+# An Introduction to Distributed Systems

-Copyright 2014, 2016, 2017 Kyle Kingsbury; Jepsen, LLC.
+Copyright 2014--2020 Kyle Kingsbury; Jepsen, LLC.

 This outline accompanies a 12-16 hour [overview class on distributed systems fundamentals](http://jepsen.io/training.html).
 The course aims to introduce